This year ACM IMX will host amazing and inspiring keynote speakers, from academic and industry thought-leaders from across the globe.

 Virtual and mixed reality applications are popping up everywhere.
 Most of them focus on bringing people to a virtual space to communicate, collaborate or just have fun, what eliminates from the experience the real environment surrounding the participants.
 We present here our Distributed Reality technology, which also belongs to the category of immersive media (XR), and it is also used for communication and collaboration.
 In our case, however, there is a strong focus on the real environment around the peers, which is captured in real time and blended into a “Real Reality” experience for all of them.
 We will present a particular use case of this concept in the industrial area, in which a remote expert is first trained in a realistic (not virtual) immersive scenario and then he/she is virtually “teleported” to the real scenario where the assistance is required.

-Alvaro Villegas leads the Distributed Reality Solutions team in Bell Labs, a research center specialized in the application of immersive media (VR, AR, XR) to human communications.
-He received a six-year telecommunications engineering degree at Universidad Politécnica de Madrid (Spain), he completed an MBA Core Program at ESCP Europe Business School and he is Distinguished Member of Technical Staff by Bell Labs.
+Álvaro Villegas leads the Extended Reality Lab in Nokia, a research center focused in the application of immersive media (VR, AR, XR) to human communications.
+He received a six-year telecommunications engineering degree at Universidad Politécnica de Madrid (Spain) and he completed an MBA Core Program at ESCP Europe Business School.
+Alvaro received the Distinguished Member of Technical Staff title from Bell Labs.
 He has dedicated his nearly 30 years of professional life to innovate in digital video in different companies: Telefónica, ONO, Motorola, Nagravision, Alcatel-Lucent and Nokia, where he has filed more than 40 patents.
-He is currently the Head of Bell Labs in Nokia Spain, with a strong focus on human applications of XR, AI/ML and 5G/6G technologies.
-More information about him can be found in his webpage http://alvaro-villegas.com/.
+In his former role as Head of Bell Labs in Nokia Spain and now as lead of XR Lab he applies XR, AI/ML and 5G/6G technologies to improve human communications.